Notre Dame Classes - Children

 - Student must be 26 years of age or younger.

 The student must apply and be admitted to the University of Notre Dame.
-The employee must complete and submit an Application for Educational Benefits form as follows:
+The faculty or staff member must complete and submit an Application for Educational Benefits form as follows:

 - For children not attending the University of Notre Dame during the regular academic year, a Summer Session Application must also be completed in order to register for a course.
 To receive a summer session packet contact the Summer Session Office at 631-7282 or for further information visit the Summer Session Office website.